 OTHER PERFORMANCE OPPORTUNITIES

 Our goal is to encourage Buckaroos to want to perform!
 For those who want more than to just perform on Buckaroo Sundays, we have other opportunities available!

-CTO Saddle Pals: You will be invited (by Devon) to perform on the Saddle Pals performances on other Sundays when you:
+You are invited to perform on the CTO Saddle Pals performances on other Sundays when you:

-1) Know at least 3 songs (at least one appropriate to the Sunday theme)
+1) Know at least 3 songs, memorized (at least one appropriate to the Sunday theme)

 2) Know your key

 3) Stay on key

 5) Be able to perform with adults without rehearsal

 Be sure to let Devon know you are coming.